- In the studio with Gallant last month AND working on the

 After forming his funky alternative soul group Cole DeGenova & The Peoples Republic with fellow Berklee students, they released their first album JUST PEOPLE AGAIN in 2009.
 Three years later, and after thousands of miles of road covered, he released his second album, ANOTHER COUNTRY, summer of 2012; an inspired culmination of lessons learned on the road, soulful melodies, and the infectious grooves of his band.

 A troubadour in the truest sense, Cole has performed across the US, Europe, and South America.
-He has worked with the likes of Lupe Fiasco, Brett Dennen, Latin Grammy winner Lucky Diaz, James Carter, Meshell N'Degeocello, Paula Cole, producer Eddie Kramer, Hey Champ, Matthew Santos, The Revivalists, as well as Chicago hip hop outfit Deep Fayed and funk group The Heard and experimental jazz trio Hanging Hearts.
+He has worked with the likes of Lupe Fiasco, Gallant, Brett Dennen, Chance the Rapper, Naughty Professor James Carter, Meshell N'Degeocello, Paula Cole, producer Eddie Kramer, Hey Champ, Matthew Santos, The Revivalists, as well as Chicago funk group The Heard and experimental jazz trio Hanging Hearts.
 He was also featured on the Latin Grammy winning album "Fantastico" by Lucky Diaz.
 Now based in Chicago and Los Angeles, he is also an in-demand studio keyboard player.
-His new collection of music THE RADIO HERO MIXTAPE is set to be released early 2015.
+His new collection of music THE RADIO HERO MIXTAPE was released spring 2015.

 Along with performing, Cole is also a co-founder and